caplaz/home-assistant-sfpuc/INSTALLATION.md

 To remove the integration:

 1. Go to **Settings** → **Devices & Services**
-2. Find "SF Water" and click it
+2. Find "San Francisco Water Power Sewer" and click it
 3. Click **"Delete"** at the bottom
 4. Confirm deletion
 5. Remove the files: `rm -rf /config/custom_components/sfpuc/`